Procedurally-Generated-Human/MNIST-99.50/README.md

 # MNIST 99.50%

 Played around with MNIST until i got >99.50% accuracy.
-The model I used is a beefier LeNet with Dropout.
-Rand Augmentation was used to combat overfitting and increase overall accuracy.
+The model I used is a beefier LeNet with Dropout and Batch Normalization.
+Rand Augment was used to combat overfitting and increase overall accuracy.
 <br>
 <br>